 In Carim, holy women are storytellers.
 They memorize many massive scriptures and recite them in a nice voice.
 In that respect, they are famous.

-In many respects, the Way of White has reformed for the better, and this is no small part thanks to Carim turning over a new leaf.
-Among the curses sealed in the belly of the Undead Settlement’s Greatwood is Arstor’s Spear, a weapon of the Carim earl from DS1.
-While the spear’s description fails to elaborate on the man’s ultimate fate, it does illuminate the updated perception of him.
-He was always ill-rumored, but now he is known as the Impaler, or “Impale Lord”, (串刺し公) in reference to the similarly infamous Vlad Dracula who bears the same historical moniker.
-One can only imagine the implications for his spear, which is enwreathed in a repulsive “vine” of rotten meat which, naturally, poisons the enemy before ultimately transferring some of the life power released upon death to the wielder; considering the earl’s other inventions, that cursed flesh may well be one of the spear’s victims.
+Among the curses sealed in the Undead Settlement’s Greatwood is Arstor’s Spear, a weapon of Carim’s earl from DS1.
+While the spear’s description fails to elaborate on the man’s ultimate fate, it does illuminate current perceptions of him.
+He was always ill-rumored, but now he is known as the Impaler, or “Impale Lord”, (串刺し公) in reference to the similarly infamous Vlad Dracula.
+One can only imagine the implications for his spear, enwreathed in a repulsive “vine” of rotten meat which, naturally, poisons the enemy before ultimately transferring some of the life power released upon death to the wielder; considering the earl’s other inventions, that cursed flesh may well be one of the spear’s victims.
 For the world, this leaves no doubt that all the rumors about him were true, hence manufacture of his ominous magic works has become taboo.
 Carim culture’s public silence on someone who was once so influential in its government demonstrates its own shift away from such heresy.

 One of the curses stored in the belly of a great tree.
 The repulsive weapon of Impale Lord Alster.

-The spear coiled with a vine of rotten meat carries strong toxicity as well as recovers HP when defeating enemies.
+The spear coiled with a vine of rotten meat possesses strong poison attribute and also recovers HP when defeating enemies.

 One of the bite rings handed down in Carim.
 Boosts death-by-curse resistance.